 Letter of William Carlos Williams

-The letter to Ms. Baird from poet William Carlos Williams, November 1951, places authoritatively the importance of Eli Siegel’s poetry in American literature and describes the opposition Mr. Siegel met.
+The historic letter to Ms. Baird from poet William Carlos Williams, November 1951, places authoritatively the importance of Eli Siegel’s poetry in American literature and describes the injustice Mr. Siegel met.
 William Carlos Williams wrote:

 “I say definitely that that single poem ['Hot Afternoons'], out of a thousand others written in the past quarter century, secures our place in the cultural world….We are compelled to pursue his lead.
 Everything we most are compelled to do is in that one poem.